umarhassan-mitodl/18.06-spring-2010/content/pages/tools.md

   youtube_id: null
 ---

 The flash animations were developed by Jean-Michel Claus (with voiceover by Gilbert Strang).
 We are grateful!
-Funding was provided by a grant from the [The d'Arbeloff Fund for Excellence in MIT Education](http://web.mit.edu/newsoffice/2000/darbeloff-1025.html) as part of The d'Arbeloff Interactive Mathematics Project (d'A I M P).
+Funding was provided by a grant from the {{% resource_link "017e086e-7a32-4390-a2af-47231e471f62" "The d'Arbeloff Fund for Excellence in MIT Education" %}} as part of The d'Arbeloff Interactive Mathematics Project (d'A I M P).

 Matrix Multiplication
 ---------------------